AXA Insurance dac - Slavery and Human Trafficking Statement

 5. Training and information available to staff

-In the future, the Company plans to roll-out an awareness training programme for procurement employees to give them a detailed knowledge of AXA’s corporate responsibility principles.
-This training programme will highlight the instrumental role of responsible procurement in order to ensure that AXA engages with responsible suppliers.
+The Company will continue to provide information for procurement employees to give them a detailed knowledge of AXA’s corporate responsibility principles.
+This will highlight the instrumental role of responsible procurement in order to ensure that AXA engages with responsible suppliers.

 6. Feedback on our approach